Peng Shuai emerges at Olympics, gives controlled interview

 That was the message that Chinese tennis player Peng Shuai delivered Monday in a controlled interview in Beijing that touched on sexual assault allegations she madeagainst a former high-ranking member of China’s ruling Communist Party.
 Her answers – delivered in front of a Chinese Olympic official – left unanswered questions about her well-being and what exactly happened.

-The interview with French sports newspaper L’Equipe and the announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend appeared seemed aimed at defusing sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
-Those concerns have threatened to overshadow the Winter Olympics underway in Beijing.
+The interview with French sports newspaper L’Equipe and an announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend seemed aimed at allaying sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
+Fears for Peng’s safety have threatened to overshadow the Winter Olympics underway in Beijing.

-Peng told L’Equipe that the concerns were the result of “an enormous misunderstanding.”
-But the format of the interview appeared to allow for no sustained follow-ups, with questions submitted in advance and a Chinese Olympic committee official sitting in on the discussion, translating Peng’s comments from Chinese.
+Peng told L’Equipe that the concerns were the result of ”an enormous misunderstanding.”
+But the format of the interview appeared to limit follow-ups about the allegations and their aftermath.
+L’Equipe said it submitted questions in advance, a precondition for the interview, but also got to ask others that were unplanned.
+A Chinese Olympic committee official sat in on the discussion, translating Peng’s comments from Chinese, the newspaper said.
+It said it also used an interpreter in Paris to ensure the accuracy of the comments that it published in French.

 L’Equipe asked Peng about sexual assault allegations that sparked the controversy in November.
 The allegations were quickly scrubbed from her verified account on a leading Chinese social media platform, Weibo.
-She subsequently dropped out of public view for a while, leading to “where is Peng Shuai?” questions online and from fans outside of China.
+She subsequently dropped out of public view for a while.
+That led to ”where is Peng Shuai?” questions online and from players and fans outside of China, in part because the country has a history of disappearing peoplewho run afoul of its leaders.

+”Originally, I buried all this in my heart,” she wrote. ”Why would you even come find me again, take me to your house and force me and you to have sexual relations?”

-The interview with L’Equipe was her first sit-down discussion with non-Chinese media since the accusation.
+The interview with L’Equipe was her first sit-down discussion with non-Chinese-language media since the accusation.
 She walked back the original post.

 ”Sexual assault?
 I never said that anyone made me submit to a sexual assault,” the newspaper quoted her as saying.